Informatievlaanderen/MAGDA-Mock/README.md

 This module stores the test cases used to respond to these requests for personas in its resources, see [`magda_simulator`](magdamock/src/main/resources/magda_simulator).

-Not all MAGDA SOAP services currently have test data, MAGDA customers can request for additional test cases through their aansluitingsbeheerder or via the MAGDA Service desk.
+Not all MAGDA SOAP services currently have test data, MAGDA customers can request for additional test cases through their aansluitingsbeheerder.
 Pull requests to add additional test data are also appreciated, but will be subject to approval and availability of the MAGDA Mock team.

 _The unit testing in your application can use this module to integrate with a MAGDA mock environment for SOAP services._